lidofinance/solana-docs/docs/maintenance.md

    most iterations are failing, and investigation is needed.
 Occasional errors are expected, especially when using a public RPC endpoint.

-[config]: the-solido-utility#configuration
+[config]: the-solido-utility.md#configuration

 ## Claiming validation fees

 When the maintenance bot inspects a vote account and finds rewards in there, it withdraws them into the Solido reserve, and distributes fees.
-For [technical reasons](internals/commission#validation-fee-credit), the treasury and developer fee are paid directly, but validation fees are only recorded in the Solido instance, and they need to be claimed separately.
+For [technical reasons](internals/commission.md#validation-fee-credit), the treasury and developer fee are paid directly, but validation fees are only recorded in the Solido instance, and they need to be claimed separately.
 To make the maintenance bot automatically claim validation fees, provide `run-maintainer` with `--validator-vote-account`.
 This will mint the credited amount of stSOL into the validator’s fee account, which was provided when the validator was added.